jimporter/mike/README.md

 For more details on the available options, consult the `--help` command for mike.

+## Version Ordering

+There are lots of versioning schemes out there, but mike tries its best to order your versions in a reasonable manner.
+Version identifiers that "look like" versions (e.g. `1.2.3`, `1.0b1`, `v1.0`) are treated as ordinary versions, whereas other identifiers, like `devel`, are treated as development versions, and placed *above* ordinary versions.

+The above scheme should get things right most of the time, but you can always post-process your `versions.json` file to manipulate the ordering to suit your needs.

 ## Staying in Sync

 mike will do its best to stay in-sync with your remote repository and will